 Fundraising events do more than generate donations—they actively engage your community, increase awareness, and reach new kinds of donors.

 Local residents will look for ways to support the relief effort with more than just monetary donations.
 Fundraising events allow such people to bring donated items, meet like-minded people, and team up on relief efforts.
 They can also inspire ideas and projects that could be good outlets for your funds.
 Many of the fundraisers for Hurricane Harvey and Hurricane Irma were spearheaded by athletes with strong ties to their local community, who rallied support through offline fundraising events.

 If you plan an event, focus on fundraising event ideas that create a direct link between your community and the cause.

-5. Partner with local businesses and organizations
+5. Partner with local businesses and organisations

-Local businesses and organizations take pride in their community and will invest in its recovery.
+Local businesses and organisations take pride in their community and will invest in its recovery.
 They typically offer help after a disaster in one of several ways – most often matching donations, providing space for fundraising events, or donating a percentage of proceeds from products or services to fundraisers.

 6. Keep your community updated

 When they donate to your fundraiser, donors become financially and emotionally invested in helping the victims.
 They often expect updates about the relief fund’s progress and its positive impact.
 Be sure to post regular fundraiser updates to keep people engaged and informed about recovery efforts.